avrilcoghlan/LittleBookofRBioinformatics/src/chapter1.rst

     [1] 46.66977

-Alternatively, if you are feeling lazy, you can use the GC() function in the SeqinR library, which gives the fraction of bases in the sequence that are Gs or Cs.
+Alternatively, if you are feeling lazy, you can use the GC() function in the SeqinR package, which gives the fraction of bases in the sequence that are Gs or Cs.

 ::